sonali091023/90DaysOfDevOps/2026/day-78/day-78-helm-intro.md

 <img width="862" height="646" alt="image" src="https://github.com/user-attachments/assets/6c8b51e6-a512-4615-89bd-1bdf1c69a798" />

-**Note:** Here in above screenshot we can see at last values.yml file is used that is ulternet options to set the all values which we have set in above command
+**Note:** Here in above screenshot we can see at last values.yml file is used that is ulternet option to set the all values which we have set in above command

 <img width="817" height="641" alt="image" src="https://github.com/user-attachments/assets/53a77538-f3e4-44a3-8fa4-3fd66a21ac56" />